MurderFromMars/CyberXero-Toolkit/README.md

 - **AUR Helper** - Paru or Yay (required for most features)
 - **Flatpak** - optional but recommended
-- **extra-scripts** - from the xerolinux repo, many functions depend on these scripts. and some rely on specific xerolinux metapackages. biometrics, and xpackagemanager have all ad custom solutioooons built to bypass restrictions, i'm looking into integrating the scripts with this fork so the package isn't needed. in the meantime i have added a function to install the xerolinux repo
+- **XeroLinux Repo FOR A COUPLE FINCTIONS*** - a couple functions need access to metapackages on the xerolinux repo. (like some the VM stuff,) I'm looking into resolving this but for now the forked toolkit does have ability to add the xerolinux repo to your system

 ## 📦 Installation

 **One-liner:**